zeeshanmcp12/golang/notes.md

       - go mod edit -go 1.16 -> to change the go version
       - go mod edit -module 1.16
     - go mod vendor
+      - it will bring everything from cache
+      - create the folder
+      - keep all module, packages related files in that vendor folder
+      - It's an advise from teacher that don't use this go vendor tool instead use go mod or go get to bring up everything we need
     - go run -mod=vendor main.go
   - Where packages goes in filesystem?
     - It does not go into the workspace (or working directory of code).
 It goes to another directory which we can see by executing go env command and see GOPATH variable.